 - Locate the exact location of the spark plug in the engine to disconnect it.

-- Pull the ignition coil to remove it from the spark plug and ground the plug by attaching it with the metal surface of the engine.
+- Pull the ignition coil to remove it from the spark plug and ground the plug by attaching it to the metal surface of the engine.

 - Turn on the ignition by starting the engine.